Deepak23111998/neogcamp-Minions-Speak-App/README.md

 # neoG Minions Speak App

-## Minion speak is a fun app which translates english into minions / banana langauge.
+## Minion speak is a app which converts English into minions.

 ## [Play Game Hear]("")